 - Utilize the standards to better prepare teachers for the classroom.

 - Provide accountability that will be useful to schools, districts, and states.

 - Serve as a basis for assessing students by international benchmarks.

-Redding Christian School’s Stance on Common Core
+Redding Christian School’s Implementation Philosophy on National Standards

 While there are a variety of criticisms regarding the CCSS, there are positive aspects as well, such as a sustained, more thorough approach to reading, developing critical thinking skills and more informational writing.
 Because RCS is a private Christian school, CCSS will not be imposed upon us allowing us to utilize only the best parts in our curriculum.
 RCS will take the following approach to Common Core State Standards: